cwcentral/CarND-Behavioral-Cloning-P3/writeup_template.md

-**Behavioral Cloning Project**
+# **Behavioral Cloning Project**

-This repository contains starting files for the Behavioral Cloning Project.
+This repository contains software for the Behavioral Cloning Project.

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior (Files stored in jpg format-- NOT to be uploaded)
+* Use the simulator to collect data of good driving behavior

+(Files stored in jpg format-- NOT to be uploaded)
-* Build, a convolution neural network in Keras that predicts steering angles from images This is [found here](model.py) as required in the rubric points.
+* Build, a convolution neural network in Keras that predicts steering angles from images

+This is [found here](model.py) as required in the rubric points.
 This model includes 3 different approaches, using AlexNet,LeNet, and Nvidia.
 From testing, the Nvidia model proved best and fastest.

-* Train and validate the model with a training and validation set I used the data [sample test provided by the lesson](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).
+* Train and validate the model with a training and validation set

+I used the data [sample test provided by the lesson](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).
 I augmented the dataset by adding additional images and performing transfer learning using the simiulator.
 These images are not included in the git repo, but can be identified in the driving_log.csv file.

-The udacity dataset was modified by removing the 1st line (header) of its driving_log.csv.
+Note: The udacity dataset was modified by removing the 1st line (header) of its driving_log.csv.
 * Test that the model successfully drives around track one without leaving the road

 The model that was created is [provided as the model.h5 file](model.h5).
 * Summarize the results with a written report

 A recording of the model in action, running in the simluator was created is [provided as the video file](video.mp4).

-My project includes the following files:
+### Rubric Points (included files)
+What is included in this project (git repo) are

 * [model.py](model.py) containing the script to create and train the model
 * [drive.py](drive.py) for driving the car in autonomous mode
 * [model.h5](model.h5) containing a trained convolution neural network